a10networks/a10networks.github.io/main-repositories/a10-gui-widgets.md

 2.Install a10-gui-widgets using npm install

-3.Using a10-gui-widgets in your app:
+3.To use the a10-gui-widgets in your app:

 Take the simple A10Button as an example.